spawnia/sailor/README.md

 There are additional generated classes that represent the results of calling the operations.
-The plain data from the server is wrapped up and contained within those value classes so you can access them in a typesafe way.
+The plain data from the server is wrapped up and contained within those value classes, so you can access them in a typesafe way.

 ### Execute queries